EtcFan/CodeInPlace2021/README.md

 # CodeInPlace2021
 A Repository for my final project for Code In Place 2021.

-All historical financial data was downloaded Yahoo Finance.
+All historical financial data was downloaded from Yahoo Finance.

 What does this program do?